philzook58/philzook58.github.io/_posts/2022-12-11-datalog-theorem-harrop.md

 ## Equality

 Equality is arguably part of the formula `A`.
-This is choice.
-These are called equality generating dependencies.
+This is a modelling choice of how you want to define your formula.
+Sometimes, it is useful to consider equality so important as to lift it out of the atoms and put it on the same level as `/\` or `->`.
+These are called [equality generating dependencies](https://en.wikipedia.org/wiki/Equality-generating_dependency).
 Equality in the queries Q is unproblematic until you add equality to D. Now the two interplay and you've got some challenges.

 This is also the subject of the chase and egglog.